DaisyMaggie/StrayBirds/_posts/2015-04-19-Text-Retrieval-and-Search-Engines4.md

 #### How can we use MapReduce to build an inverted index in parallel?

 * Map funtion:

   Input: key denotes the document id; value denotes the words in the document
+  Output: a word in the document as key; count of the word in the document plus document id as value

 #### What is anchor text?
 Why is it useful for improving search accuracy?
 #### What is a hub page?
 What is an authority page?